BeepBoopBop/BeepHive/README.md

 Be sure that MPI is flagged on otherwise it might not link properly.
 If you have root permissions you can just set the install path to /usr/local.

-The make test command will ensure that it installed properly (100% of tests passed).
+The make test command will ensure that it installed properly (You should see 100% of tests passed).

 ###Doxygen
 We use Doxygen to generate documentation of our source code.